 Editor's note: This piece by Jamie Bruesehoff, the wife of a Lutheran pastor, originally appeared on her blog, I am totally *that* mom.
 It has been shared here with the author's permission.
-Jamie Bruesehoff can be found on Twitter via the handle @hippypastorwife and on Facebook at I am totally *that* mom.

 And I see you with your toddler and your preschooler.
 I watch you cringe when your little girl asks an innocent question in a voice that might not be an inside voice let alone a church whisper.
 I hear the exasperation in your voice as you beg your child to just sit, to be quiet as you feel everyone's eyes on you.
 Not everyone is looking, but I know it feels that way.

-I know you're wondering, is this worth it?
-Why do I bother?
-I know you often leave church more exhausted than fulfilled.
-But what you are doing is so important.
+I know you're wondering, "Is this worth it?
+Why do I bother?"
+I know you often leave church more exhausted than fulfilled, but what you are doing is so important.

 When you are here, the church is filled with a joyful noise.
 When you are here, the Body of Christ is more fully present.
-When you are here, we are reminded that this worship thing we do isn't about Bible Study or personal, quiet contemplation but coming together to worship as a community where all are welcome, where we share in the Word and Sacrament together.
+When you are here, we are reminded that this worship thing we do isn't about Bible study or personal, quiet contemplation but coming together to worship as a community where all are welcome, where we share in the word and sacrament together.
 When you are here, I have hope that these pews won't be empty in 10 years when your kids are old enough to sit quietly and behave in worship.
 I know that they are learning how and why we worship now, before it's too late.
 They are learning that worship is important.

 I see them learning.
-In the midst of the cries, whines and giggles, in the midst of the crinkling of pretzel bags and the growing pile of crumbs I see a little girl who insists on going two pews up to share peace with someone she's never met.
+In the midst of the cries, whines and giggles, in the midst of the crinkling of pretzel bags and the growing pile of crumbs, I see a little girl who insists on going two pews up to share peace with someone she's never met.
 I hear a little boy slurping (quite loudly) every last drop of his communion wine out of the cup determined not to miss a drop of Jesus.
 I watch a child excitedly color a cross and point to the one in the front of the sanctuary.
 I hear the echos of "amens" just a few seconds after the rest of the community says it together.
 I watch a boy just learning to read try to sound out the words in the worship book or count his way to Hymn 672.
 Even on weeks when I can't see my own children learning because, well, it's one of those mornings, I can see your children learning.

 I know how hard it is to do what you're doing, but I want you to know, it matters.
 It matters to me.
 It matters to my children to not be alone in the pew.
 It matters to the congregation to know that families care about faith, to see young people — and even on those weeks when you can't see the little moments, it matters to your children.